mui/material-ui/docs/data/joy/components/breadcrumbs/breadcrumbs.md

 ### With `Menu`

-You can use the Joy `Breadcrumbs` component together with the MUI Base `Menu` component.
+You can use the Joy `Breadcrumbs` component together with the MUI Joy `Menu` component.

 {{"demo": "BreadcrumbsWithMenu.js"}}